ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 basic_rectangle = rectangle(10, 20);
 ```
-And we can call it to create a basic rectangle of a particular width and height.
+Now, this function can be called to create a basic rectangle of a particular width and height.

 ```java
 void rectangle(